-Attribute Data type Description name string a human-readable name for the config file ${\bf content Type}$ string MIME-type or format of the dataset description string a descriptive text for the config file instance.
-The WasConfiguredBy class contains the attribute artefactType to indicate the type of class pointed by the WasConfiguredBy instance (see Table 23).
+Attribute Data type Description name string a human-readable name for the config file ${\bf content Type}$ string MIME-type or format of the dataset description string a descriptive text for the config file is the one of the corresponding Activity instance.
+The life cycle of a ParameterDescription instance (respectively ConfigFileDescription instance) is the one of the corresponding ActivityDescription instance.
+This means that when an activity is deleted from the provenance repository, its parameters and config files also disappear.